iLib-js/ilib-mono/README.md

 In the above example, any file named `template.pot` will be localized and the output is sent to a file named after the target locale located in the `resources` directory.
+In these files, the translator and extracted type of comments are ignored and will not be extracted into the resources and therefore will not appear in the xliff files.

 In the second part of the example, any `library.pot` file that appears in the `sublibrary` directory will be localized and the results sent to a po file named after each target locale which will appear in the same directory where the source file was located.
 If the locale is one of the ones listed in the locale map, it will be mapped before being substituted in to the template.
+For these files, all comment types are ignored and none are sent to the translators in the xliff files.

 If the name of the localized file that the template produces is the same as the source file name, this plugin will throw an exception, the file will not